This exotic, landlocked country is located high in the mountains - it is the only country in the world entirely above 1,000 m in elevation.

 - Ketane Falls - Mohale's Hoek.
 Impressive, 122 m tall horsetail fall.

 - Lepaqoa Waterfall - Leribe.
 Nearly vertical, some 60 m tall horsetail waterfall which freezes over in the winter.

 - Maletsunyane Falls (Semonkong Falls, Lebihan Falls) - Maseru.
 192 m tall waterfall - vertical plunge.

 - Qiloane Falls - Maseru.
 Wide fantail waterfall.

 - Ribaneng Falls - Mafeteng.
 Some 100 m tall, vertical waterfall.

 - Letseng Diamond Mine - Mokhotlong.
 World's highest diamond mine.
 Diamonds here are found comparatively rarely but are huge, this find has the highest percentage of large diamonds in the world.

 - Subeng Dinosaur Track - Leribe.
-Set of diverse dinosaur footprints, left in the sandstone and exposed in the bed of a stream.
+Set of diverse dinosaur footprints in the sandstone and exposed in the bed of a stream.
 There are several such tracks in Lesotho.